CiaranMcCann/box2dweb.d.ts/README.md

 There are a few ports of Box2D to javascript, I have specifically picked box2dweb.js since it has zero dependencies and can be linked to your project via a single file.
 It also appears to be the most up to date with box2d and is a direct automated port from Box2DFlash (http://www.box2dflash.org/)

+This definitions file can be found on https://github.com/borisyankov/DefinitelyTyped.

 Basic Usage
 ==========